ricklupton/rmscene/README.md

 ### Unreleased

+Breaking changes:

+- Rename `scene_items.TextFormat` to `ParagraphStyle` to better describe its meaning, now that we have inline bold/italic text styles.
+- Remove methods from `scene_items.Text` object; use `text.TextDocument`
+  instead.

+Other changes:

 - Allow empty text items and unknown text formats without throwing exceptions.
 - When extra data is present in the file, log the unrecognised bytes at DEBUG logging level along with the call stack, to make it easier to figure out where the code needs to be modified to read new data.
 - Writer: experimental change to emulate different reMarkable software versions by passing `{"version": "3.2.2"}` options to `write_blocks`.
 This allows us to continue to test round-trip reading and writing of old test files as new data values are added.
 - Parse new data values in PageInfoBlock and MigrationInfoBlock.
+- Parse text formatting information (bold and italic) introduced in reMarkable software version 3.3.

 ### v0.3.0